Skip to main content

 • People over 65 years - as their skin is not as good at making vitamin D.

-• People with darker skin tones - people of Asian, African, Afro-Caribbean and Middle Eastern descent.
+• People of Asian, African, Afro-Caribbean and Middle Eastern descent.

-The relationship between people with dark skin living in northern climates where the sun is weaker, like the UK, and low vitamin D levels has been confirmed in many studies.
-In one study of around 450,000 people aged 40-69 years, 53% of Asian and 35% of black people had vitamin D deficiency, compared to 12% among the white people6.
+The relationship between people with dark skin living in northern climates where the sun is weaker - like the UK - and low vitamin D levels has been confirmed in many studies.
+In one study of around 450,000 people aged 40-69 years, 53% of Asian and 35% of Black people had vitamin D deficiency, compared to 12% of white people.

-PHE and NICE also emphasise that those with dark skin are more at risk and recommend that those with African, African-Caribbean or south Asian backgrounds continue to take vitamin D supplements over spring and summer
+PHE and NICE also say that people with dark skin have a higher likelihood of vitamin D deficiency, and recommend anyone with African, African-Caribbean or south Asian backgrounds continue to take vitamin D supplements over spring and summer

-• They are housebound, spend little time outside or cover up for personal, cultural or religious reasons.
+• You are housebound, spend little time outside or cover up for any reason.

-• They live in the north of the UK where sunlight is less strong.
+• You live in the north of the UK where sunlight is less strong.

-• They spend very little time outside during the summer - the housebound, shop or office workers, night shift workers.
+• You spend very little time outside during the summer - such as housebound, shop or office workers, night shift workers.

-• They live somewhere where the air is quite polluted.
+• You live somewhere where the air is quite polluted.

 How to boost your vitamin D intake